Code Of Conduct

 - What the event will do to support a safe environment for attendees.

-Please do not engage in any illegal behavior during our event, including, but not limited to, use of recreational drugs, giving alcohol to minors and stealing.
+Please do not engage in any illegal behavior during our event, including, but not limited to, use of illegal drugs, giving alcohol to minors and stealing.

 What to do if you witness or are subjected to unacceptable or harassing behavior: